Commercial Roofing Guide

-If you're new to commercial roofing, also known as a flat roof, it might be a little overwhelming choosing the right system.
-Some systems are less expensive than others.
+If you're new to commercial roofing it might be a little overwhelming choosing the right system or material.
+Some roofing systems are less expensive than others.
 Some last longer than others.
 Some are better in certain situations than others.

 Below you'll find answers to the following questions:

-What is a commercial roof, or a flat roof?
+What is a commercial roof, also known as a flat roof?

 How is a commercial roof different from a residential roof?